Blackxes/js_htparser/readme.md

+# *outdated! - documentation on v3 follows*
-# HTML Template parser v2 ( incomplete / outdated - dont read! v3 is done )
+# HTML Template parser v2

 a simple template markup parse to use within your html to build dynamic html content